 The Fox Theatre

-The Fox Theatre almost was a victim of the wrecking ball, but fortunately this former movie palace (complete with Mighty Mo, a 3,622-pipe organ made in 2929) with soaring domes, minarets and sweeping archways, the interior features stunning gold leaf design, textiles and trompe l’oeil art still welcomes national acts and enthusiastic audiences.
+The Fox Theatre almost was a victim of the wrecking ball, but fortunately this former movie palace (complete with Mighty Mo, (a 3,622-pipe organ made in 1929) was saved.
+With soaring domes, minarets and sweeping archways, the interior features stunning gold leaf design, textiles and trompe l’oeil art.
+The Fox welcomes national acts and enthusiastic audiences.